 (2) Longevity - A Will exists for a limited time.
 It distributes property upon your death, and that's it.
 However, a Trust can manage and distribute assets for as long as you instruct (or your assets provide).
-If you have minor children, they could have their needs addressed under the management of a Trustee.
+For example, if you have minor children, they could have their needs addressed under the management of a Trustee.
 Likewise, you could have any distribution of funds withheld until your children reach a more suitable age.

 (3) The breadth of purposes- Trusts can accomplish much more than a Will.
 Trusts are instruments with far-reaching abilities.
 For example, Trusts can protect beneficiaries from creditors, or they can preserve government benefits for beneficiaries with special needs.
-Trusts are powerful legal instruments that serve clients in a wide variety of ways.
+Trusts are powerful legal instruments that serve clients in various ways.

 What Are the Benefits of a Trust?

 3. Privacy.
-Assets in a Trust are discreetly transferred upon your death.
+Assets in a Trust discreetly transfer upon your death.
 Probate court is a matter of public record.